 Bone marrow oedema is swelling or fluid build-up within the bone marrow.
-Often, oedema is detected by imaging such as MRI.
-So, what is subchondral bone marrow oedema, and how should you manage it?
+It’s usually detected on imaging, particularly MRI.
+So what is subchondral bone marrow oedema, what causes it, and how should you manage it?

 What is subchondral bone marrow oedema?

-The bone marrow is the spongy part of the bone’s centre.
-It is involved in producing new red and white cells in the blood.
-A build-up of fluid in the bone marrow is often termed bone marrow oedema.
-Oedema usually occurs due to an injury, such as a fall, or pathological conditions, such as osteoarthritis or tumours.
+The bone marrow is the spongy part at the centre of the bone, involved in producing new red and white blood cells.
+A build-up of fluid there is called bone marrow oedema.
+“Subchondral” means the oedema sits in the bone just beneath the cartilage of a joint.
+It usually occurs after an injury, such as a fall, or from conditions such as osteoarthritis or tumours.

 How to diagnose bone marrow oedema

-Fluid build-up in the bone marrow is generally diagnosed through imaging such as an MRI.
-However, other imaging, such as X-rays or CT, can sometimes help make a specific diagnosis.
+Fluid build-up in the bone marrow is generally diagnosed on imaging, usually an MRI.
+Other imaging, such as X-ray or CT, can sometimes help pin down the specific cause.

-There are many causes of bone marrow oedema, but the most common causes include the following:
+There are many causes of bone marrow oedema.
+The most common include the following.

 Osteoarthritis